 The links with an asterisk (*) are resources that are especially pertinent or helpful.
 We highly suggest you check out these links.

 FTC Discord* — The unofficial FTC Discord server is a discussion-based community server.
 It is the most active FTC community, which means it generally has the most up-to-date information, and is the easiest way to get quick answers to questions.
 It also has a channel for direct access to vendors.

-FTC Forum - FIRST* — The official forum for FTC.
-Importantly, the FTC game Q&A system is here, where clarifying questions about game rules from teams are asked and answered.
+FTC Q&A* — The FTC game Q&A, where clarifying questions about game rules from teams are asked and answered.

 Game and Season Materials* — Where to find the information for the current season, including the Game Manuals.